Plastic Surgery Center of the South

 In metro Atlanta, one of the most requested plastic surgery procedures is blepharoplasty, often called an eyelid lift or eyelid surgery.
 The board-certified plastic surgeons at Plastic Surgery Center of the South perform this procedure to rejuvenate the eyes to give patients a more youthful, rested appearance.
 This procedure can correct loose, baggy skin under the eyes and also improve drooping upper eyelids.

 If you are considering facial cosmetic surgery, call us today at (770) 421-1242 and we can help answer your questions.
 Or, take the next step and request a consultation online to meet with our doctors in person.
-Women and men visit us for eyelid surgery from metro Atlanta cities such as Canton, Acworth, and Woodstock, GA.
+Women and men visit us for eyelid surgery from metro Atlanta cities such as Smyrna, Roswell, and Sandy Springs, GA.

 Your Refreshed Look With Eyelid Surgery

 During the eyelid surgery procedure, your Marietta plastic surgeon removes excess fat, muscle, and skin from the upper, lower, or both sets of eyelids.
 If excess eyelid skin is hanging over your eyes, the procedure will also improve your field of vision.
 It can also be used to correct a medical condition called ptosis (drooping eyelid), which is caused by poor muscle tone or nerve damage.
 Ptosis causes the eyelid to hang very low and block vision.
 You may only need the upper eyelids treated for a great result or you may benefit from both the upper and lower eyelids being done simultaneously.